Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Fuck you.

-What was the spoon context again?
+What was the spoon in context again?

-As a heroin dealer.
+This is a heroin dealer.

 Nice.